rverdile/zest/release/docs/ContainerContainerDistribution.md

 ### NewContainerContainerDistribution

-`func NewContainerContainerDistribution(name string, basePath string, ) *ContainerContainerDistribution`
+`func NewContainerContainerDistribution(basePath string, name string, ) *ContainerContainerDistribution`

 NewContainerContainerDistribution instantiates a new ContainerContainerDistribution object This constructor will assign default values to properties that have it defined,